What is the LIFO Inventory Method in Accounting?

 Significance for Investors

-Investors should scrutinize accounting policies disclosed by the company and trend in change in accounting policies before making any decisions.
+Investors should scrutinize accounting policies disclosed by the company and trends in the change in accounting policies before making any decisions.
 Use of LIFO Accounting (Last In First Out Method) or FIFO or Average cost method has wide implications on the P&L and Balance sheet, as shown above.